CDSecLab/Doris/README.md

 python3 multi_keywords_exp.py
 ```

-- Fixed w1, changed the number of query keywords, and compared the computing overhead and communication overhead of the four schemes
+- Fix w1, change the number of queried keywords, and compare the computation cost and communication size of the four schemes
-- Same as the two-keyword experiment, we used a small dataset to simulate the original dataset
 - Log output to `log/multi_keywords_exp.log`
-- use about 50 min
+- use about 50 min (include the setup time and total query time)

 ## Contact Us

-- ylwang@xupt.edu.cn
+- Yunling Wang, ylwang@xupt.edu.cn
-- jfwang@xidian.edu.cn
+- Jianfeng Wang, jfwang@xidian.edu.cn

 ## Reference